Small mass limit of expected signature for physical Brownian motion: Introduction

-Let us discuss in this subsection the model of physical Brownian motion, with emphases on the physical derivation.
-We start with the case of dimension three, which is the most physically relevant, and then generalise to arbitrary dimensions.
-We reinforce that the SDE studied in this work (see Eq.~\eqref{main SDE, equation for P} below) is more general than the classical physical Brownian motion.
+Let us discuss the physical Brownian motion, starting from dimension three and then generalising to arbitrary dimensions.
+The SDE studied in this work, Eq.~\eqref{main SDE, equation for P}, is more general than the classical physical Brownian motion.
+The set up of the physical Brownian motion is taken from Friz--Gassiat--Lyons \cite{friz2015physical}, which extends that in \cite{ou} by additionally including an external magnetic force.